 Although it sometimes seems strange - there actually is something else besides training and competing.
 Something called social life - remember?
 If yes, great.
 If no, you better think about getting some.
 Sports should be fun and you don't want to end up burned out (neither does your coach).
 Just remember to mark these events in advance so your coach knows about them and doesn't call you in for a workout at 6.00am the next morning.

-In order to enter a workout or an event, please click on the "+"-button of the corresponding date and select the event or competition icon.
+In order to enter a competition or an event, please click on the "+"-button of the corresponding date and select the event or competition icon.

 Saving test results